Beyond the Time Barrier: Plot

-U.S. Air Force test pilot Major Bill Allison flies the X-80 experimental aircraft to sub-orbital spaceflight successfully, though he loses radio contact.
-When Major Allison returns to the airbase, it appears abandoned, old and deserted.
+In 1960, United States Air Force test pilot Major Bill Allison flies the X-80 experimental aircraft to sub-orbital spaceflight successfully, though he loses radio contact.
+When he returns to the airbase, it appears abandoned, old and deserted.
 Mystified, he sees a futuristic city on the horizon and heads for it.
 The major is rendered unconscious and captured.

 When Allison wakes, he finds himself in a dystopian underground city known as the Citadel.
 Unnerved by his captors' refusal to speak with him, Allison initially reacts hostilely, but he eventually calms down and is brought to their leader, the Supreme.
 The Supreme explains that he and his second-in-command, the Captain, are the only two residents of the Citadel who are able to speak or hear.
 The rest of the inhabitants, including the Supreme's granddaughter Trirene, are deaf-mutes, and everyone except possibly Trirene is sterile.
 A telepath, Trirene reads Allison's thoughts and indicates to the Supreme that she believes him not to be a spy, as the Captain suspects.

-The Captain sends Allison to be imprisoned with a group of bald and violent mutants who are determined to kill everyone in the Citadel.
+Despite this, the Captain sends Allison to an underground containment area, where a group of bald and violent mutants are determined to kill everyone in the Citadel.
 As the mutants attack him, Allison overpowers one and demands answers.
 They claim to be the survivors of a "cosmic plague", and they blame the residents of the Citadel for their problems.
 The Captain releases Allison and explains that Trirene has convinced the Supreme that he is not an enemy.
-Sensing his confusion, Trirene shows him historical photographs that help explain the Citadel's history, and at his urging, leads him to the "scapes", two scientists and a Russian woman officer.
+Sensing his confusion, Trirene shows him historical photographs that help explain the Citadel's history, and at his urging, leads him to the "'scapes", two scientists and a Russian woman officer.